microsoft/azuredevopslabs/labs/vsts/readme.md

 **Using the Hands-on-Labs with VSTS**

-In order to complete this lab you will need a **Visual Studio Team Services account**.
+ - In order to complete this lab you will need a **Visual Studio Team Services account**.
 If you don't have one, you can create from <a href="https://www.visualstudio.com/">here</a>

-Use the <a href="" >VSTS Demo generator</a> to provison a project with pre-defined data on to your Visual Studio Team Services account.
+ - You can use the <a href="" >VSTS Demo generator</a> to provison a project with pre-defined data on to your Visual Studio Team Services account.
+Please use the ***My Health Clinic*** template to follow the hands-on-labs.
+   ***Note:*** You will need enable certain extensions to your account before you provision a new project.
+-

 ## Hands-On-Labs